All Tech-ed Out

 Do something to relax your over-stimulated nervous system.

-• Schedule a massage or an Energy Genesis session
+Schedule a massage or a Harmonic Egg session

 If you experiment with any of these options, I’d love to hear how it went.
 Please feel free to share your experience in the comment section below.